ThibaultTostain/T-CPU/README.md

 # T-CPU (EN)

 The T-CPU is a CPU made from scratch to learn how it work.
-If you want to see it, it's free of charges, just read the licence doc :)
+If you want to see it, it's free of charges, just read the license doc :)

 For now, I have to improve performance.
 And for this I think to do a general clock system to shut down a circuit when I don't use it.
 I want tu have juste one clock generator.
+I also want to add the full RV32I Base Instruction Set, so for now it's a 8bits CPU but I want to build a 32bits.

 ## ALU